support your career

 Write a clear and professional subject line that includes the job title and your name.
 Compose a brief message in the body of the email, introducing yourself and stating the position you are applying for.
 Attach your cover letter and resume to the email, making sure they are properly named and labeled.

-6. How to Write a Standout Cover Letter in 2022
+11. How to Write a Cover Letter: Guide + Examples

-7. How to Write a Cover Letter in 2024 + Examples
+12. How to Write a Cover Letter for a Job in 2024

 1. Research the company.
 Visit the company's website and pay close attention to the "About Us" section.
 If the company has a careers section, read over any information about workplace culture.
 Consider what interests you—either about what the company does or how it does it—and note it to include in your letter.
 2.